BhargaviPatki/Stock-Alert---GUI/.idea/README.md

 # Stock Alert App

 A Python-based stock alert notifier for NSE (India) stocks using real-time data from Yahoo Finance.
-Gives alerts if a stock croses your customised range.
+Gives alerts if a stock crosses your customised range.

 ---